IO-Snap

 About IO-Snap

-As an extension of their collaborative research efforts at the Regional Research Institute at West Virginia University, Randall Jackson and Christa (Jensen) Court developed the IO-Snap software package to facilitate the use of BEA's input-output data from US national supply and use tables.
+As an extension of their collaborative research efforts at the Regional Research Institute at West Virginia University, Randall Jackson and Christa (Jensen) Court developed the IO-Snap app to facilitate the use of BEA's input-output data from US national make and use tables.

 In addition to comprehensive economic data provision, IO-Snap is a software application with many analytical features including all aspects of fundamental input-output analyses.
 Data can be edited and displayed in a variety of formats and compared and contrasted across geographical definitions at different times.
 Cut and paste options are enabled throughout so that users can easily transfer data to spreadsheets for further analysis, graphing, etc.